SAP/gigya-android-sdk/sdk-core/README.md

   </activity>
 ```

-**The default redirect needed consists of the following structure:**
-“gsapi://{applicationId}/login/ whereas the “applicationId” represent the applicaiton unique bundle identifier.
+3. The required default redirect consists of the following structure: “gsapi://{applicationId}/login/”, where the “applicationId” represents the application’s unique bundle identifier."
 Please make sure you add your unique redirect URL to the **Trusted Site URLs** section of your parent site.

-Finally, to initiate the flow, use the SSO function provided by the Gigya shared interface
+4. Finally, to initiate the flow, use the SSO function provided by the Gigya shared interface

 ```
 gigya.sso(mutableMapOf(), object : GigyaLoginCallback<MyAccount>() {